jpirih/bterm/README.md

 * If you are inside the directory which is git repository you can see the name of the branch you are in  on the bottom bar.

+### bterm for development:
+Inside of bterm you can use all development tools that you need for your work:
+* git - version control
+* text editors (vim, nano ...)
+* package managers like (npm, python-pip ...)
+* ssh for remote access

+And all the others.
+**Important** of course you need to install all tools mentioned above properly.
+All windows user we already know the process about adding dev tools to system path and adjusting the settings.

 ### Keyboard shortcuts
 Shortcuts in **bterm** are similar as you already know them for instance
 <code>ctrl + t </code> for new tab or <code>ctrl + n </code> for new window.

 ### Copy and Paste
 * To copy select text first then right-click on it and select Copy
 * To paste right click and select Paste.

+### Clicking links in bterm
+For opening links from bterm you simply used the hotkey that you can choose inside settings + click. for example <code>ctrl + click </code>.

-### Hacking on bterm
+## Hacking on bterm

 ```sh
 git clone https://github.com/bleenco/bterm.git